nikki150502/WeatherApp-usingReact/README.md

 , Handlebars (provided by React.js)

 **Description:**
-This web application fetches and displays the Any location's temperature and weather information using a weather API.
+ This web application retrieves and displays the temperature and weather information for any location using a weather API.
-It also show current date and time.
+ It also shows the current date and time.

  **How To Run?**